lbechberger/ML4NLP/doku_in_progress.md

 4\. the weighted sum of the word embedding vectors of the five words with the highest tf-idf scores with tf-idf scores as weights
 5\. and 6\. the same as 3 and 4, but with ten words
 Apart from computing the GoogleNews word2vec word vectors, we did the following:
-7\. selecting the five words with the highest tf-idf score from the new article and calculating the sum of the tf-idf scores of these words in the profile articles
+7\. selecting the five words with the highest tf-idf score from the new article and calculating the sum of the tf-idf scores of these words in the profile articles (one sum for each profile article)
-8\. counting the number of characters in the article
+8\. counting the number of characters in the articles and calculating the differences in lenght between each profile article and the new article

-For all of these vectors, we calculated four cosine similarities:
+For all of the vectors of 1-6, we calculate four cosine similarities:

 a. the minimum cosine similarity to the vector of the new article to the vectors articles in the profile
 b. the maximum cosine similarity to the vector of the new article to the vectors articles in the profile
 c. the mean cosine similarity to the vector of the new article to the vectors articles in the profile
-d. the average of the three lowest cosine similarities (except from 7., where it is the average of the three highest)
+d. the average of the three highest cosine similarities (except from 7., where it is the average of the three highest)

--- Johannes:
+Respectively, for the values of 7 and 8 we also calculate a. the minimum, b. the maximum., c. the mean and d. the mean of the three highest values

+/* when using the term "new article", we mean an article that is not included in the user's profile, but in the user's training examples.
+We don't mean that it is a recently published article, nor that it has not occured before in other user's profiles during training.

 ## Feature selection / Dimensionality reduction
 ![Feature scores](https://github.com/lbechberger/ML4NLP/blob/alpha/figures/Feature_importances.png)